 #4 Have Website Copy (text) Ready

-The best way to get your website completed in a timely manner is to have your website copy ready before you go to the brief.
-By having the copy written before hand, the designer will know what they’re working with and can make tweaks the the copy if necessary to fit it in with required design elements.
+By having the copy written before the web design brief, your designer will know what they’re working with and can make tweaks the the copy if necessary to fit it in with required design elements.

 We suggest writing 300 – 500 words per page as a rule of thumb.
 If you feel copy will be too hard to write yourself, don’t forget you can have your copy written for you.
 At The Honest Agency we often write copy for clients as it saves them time and speeds up the web design process.